cometicon/cometicon.github.io/_pages/phd.md

 ## Summary of the project
-The aim of my research is to combine diverse techniques for digitizing the human body to develop virtual AIS patient avatars.
-These digital twins are used to identify and examine potential medical issues.
+The aim of this research is to combine diverse techniques for digitizing the human body to develop virtual avatars of individuals with Adolescent Idiopathic Scoliosis (AIS).
+Also called *digital twins*, they are used to identify and examine potential medical issues.

-I'm currently focused on the analysis of adolescent idiopathic scoliosis through external static and dynamic assessments.
+This project is mainly focused on the analysis of AIS through external static and dynamic assessments.

-In the static aspects, I employ deep learning techniques to generate 3D reconstructions of the spine from depthmaps of the back.
+In the static aspects, I employed deep learning techniques to generate 3D reconstructions of the spine from depthmaps of the back.

-For dynamics, I investigate the feasibility of reconstructing dynamic spinal trajectories (translations and rotations) by integrating subject-specific kinematic models in motion capture analysis.
+For dynamics, I investigated the feasibility of reconstructing dynamic spinal trajectories (translations and rotations) by integrating subject-specific kinematic models in motion capture analysis.

 ![Scoliosis Studies](/images/scoliosis_study_smaller.png)